MS Thesis Project

 Abstract

-This study explores a search-and-return extension of aerial vision-and-language navigation (VLN), where a drone first follows a language instruction to search for a target and then returns to its starting point.
-The main challenge is that the return phase needs information collected and used from the search phase.
-This work builds a framework based on OpenFly-Agent with a return trigger, a landmark memory module, and a return policy with an optional LoRA adapter.
-The work also constructs SAR-Drone-VLN-3K, a generated dataset of search and return trajectories for training and analysis.
-Experiments show that the base OpenFly-Agent has limited return ability with landmark prompts, while the current LoRA adapter often moves near the start point but does not stop reliably.
-The results suggest that search-and-return navigation is more difficult than one-way aerial VLN problems and needs better memory design and decision-making.
+This thesis studies a search-and-return extension of aerial vision-and-language navigation (VLN), in which a drone follows a language instruction to a target and then returns to its starting point.
+The main challenge is that the return phase must reuse information collected during the search.
+We extend OpenFly-Agent with a return trigger, a landmark memory module, and a return policy with an optional LoRA adapter, and construct SAR-Drone-VLN-3K, a paired search-and-return dataset for training and analysis.
+Experiments show that the base OpenFly-Agent returns only weakly even with landmark prompts, while the LoRA adapter often reaches the start area but fails to stop reliably.
+These results suggest that search-and-return navigation is harder than one-way aerial VLN and demands stronger memory and stopping decisions.
+To our knowledge, this is the first work to explicitly model the return phase as a separate component in language-guided aerial navigation.

 Search-and-Return Replays